Thinkmill/monorepo/GETTING_STARTED.md

 }
 ```

 Next, as we will be using babel in bundling some of our code.
-We are going to set that up now so it's ready for all our projects: Create `babel.config.js` file at the root level with the following code
+We are going to set that up now so it's ready for all our projects: Create a `babel.config.js` file at the root level with the following code

 ```javascript
 // babel.config.js